 The actuarial funding method used in the valuation of this Plan is known as the Entry Age Normal Method.
-The Actuarially Determined Contribution consists of three pieces: Normal Cost plus a Past Service Cost payment to gradually eliminate the Unfunded Accrued Liability plus Interest to reflect the one-year lag between the valuation date and when the contribution is expected to be paid.
+The Actuarially Determined Contribution consists of three pieces: Normal Cost plus a Past Service Cost payment to gradually eliminate the Unfunded Accrued Liability plus Interest to reflect the timing of the contribution relative to the valuation date to reflect the one-year lag between the valuation date and when the contribution is expected to be paid.